jmuehlig/perf-cpp/docs/sampling.md

 #### Specific Notice for Intel's Sapphire Rapids architecture
 To use weight-sampling on Intel's Sapphire Rapids architecture, perf needs an auxiliary counter to be added to the group, before the "real" counter is added (see [this commit](https://lore.kernel.org/lkml/1612296553-21962-3-git-send-email-kan.liang@linux.intel.com/)).
-*perfcpp*  defines this counter, you only need to add it accordingly:
+*perf-cpp*  defines this counter, you only need to add it accordingly:

 ```cpp
  auto sampler = perf::Sampler{ counter_definitions,